 Have an extra pair of hands at the ready.
 With a DIY photoshoot, you are essentially the photographer, creative director, stylist and client.
-That is a lot to take on, so grab a friend or family member to assist you.
+That’s a lot to take on, so grab a friend or family member to assist you.
 Having a bit of help means you can have some pictures taken of you and the baby together too.

 Dealing with Baby Distractions

 Lastly, this is a classic trick used whenever shooting a baby… have their favourite toy at the ready!
 This is to catch their attention for those shots where you want them to look into the camera.
 If they can’t see your face because of the device, babies can get distracted.
-We have found that a set of keys also work really great as a baby attention grabber!
+We’ve found that a set of keys also work really great as a baby attention grabber!

 Showcase Your Pictures

 Once you’ve finished, why not make the most of your brand new baby images?
 A popular idea is to create a photo book for the grandparents, make your own canvas print for the wall, or why not send out a photo card to a loved one?